giogokul13/DSA-Lectures/Graphs/Concept.md

     this.adjacencyList[vertex2].delete(vertex1);
   }

-  removeVertex(vertex){ /// TC deoendes upon No, of vertices
+  removeVertex(vertex){ /// TC dependes upon No, of vertices
     if(!this.adjaccencyList[vertex]) return "Not Found";

     for(let adjVertex in this.adjacencyList[vertex]){